 Often we want to share challenging situations with those close to us; however, it's essential to reflect regularly to ensure you're venting to move toward a solution productively with the best go-to person.
 Becoming more self-aware is a vital component of emotional intelligence that will assist you with who to confide in and vent to when problem-solving assistance is required.

-As much as we all need to vent, it's a good idea to evaluate how much time we spend venting and how much of that is actually moving us towards a solution instead of reinforcing an unproductive habit.
+Without question, having access to a go-to person as a venting outlet can be very valuable.
+We may require more than one go-to person, depending on the situation.
+As much as we all need to work through challenges, it's a good idea to evaluate how much time we spend venting and how much of that is actually moving us towards a solution instead of reinforcing an unproductive habit.

-Here's the thing, while we contemplate the problem, our brain is continually reviewing and examining it.
+Here's the thing: while we contemplate the problem, our brain continually reviews and examines it.

-The challenge is, we've only been providing our brain with information from one frame of reference, the one we provide!
-This one view can certainly limit our problem-solving opportunities.
-The key is to find the best person to share your problem with.
-That individual, the one you select as your go-to person for personal and professional challenges will determine how well you progress.
+The challenge is we've only been providing our brain with information from one frame of reference, the one we provide!
+This one view can undoubtedly limit our problem-solving opportunities.
+The key is to find the best person to problem-solve with to find productive solutions.
+That individual, the one you select as your go-to person for personal and professional challenges, will determine how well you progress.

-One of the key attributes of moving forward is speaking with someone who is not emotionally invested in your problem.
+One of the critical attributes of moving forward is speaking with someone who has no emotionally invested in your problem.

-- Do they have 3-5 years more experience in your field or are they a trusted family member that may have similar experiences they can draw on?
+- Do they have 3-5 years more experience in your field, or are they a trusted family member that may have similar experiences they can draw upon?

 - Do you feel comfortable speaking with them?